-We are opening sites in the United States, United Kingdom, and Europe for enrollment in our IV BCV Phase 2 studies in adult HCT recipients with AdV.
-We anticipate interim data to be available during the second half of 2018.
+We are continuing to open sites in the United States and Europe for enrollment in our IV BCV Phase 2 studies in adult allogeneic HCT recipients with AdV.
+We anticipate interim data to be available during 2019.
 These studies may also provide data on other viral infections such as cytomegalovirus (CMV) and/or BK virus (BKV) in patients with multi-viral infections.
-The studies will evaluate pharmacokinetics (PK) and tolerability of multiple doses of IV BCV in adult HCT recipients.
+The studies will evaluate pharmacokinetics (PK) and tolerability of multiple doses of IV BCV in adult allogeneic HCT recipients.
 We will also evaluate the relationship between BCV dose and observed change-from-baseline in AdV.
-Data are expected to inform the dose and dosing regimen for our Phase 2/3 Multi Viral Protection (MVP)-Peds study.
+Data from these studies are expected to inform the design of future Phase 2/3 studies.

 Following availability of data from adult patients in the studies described above, we will evaluate the potential for IV BCV to treat other DNA viral infections, such as BKV, CMV, or other herpesviruses such as HHV-6.
-In addition, the higher drug concentrations in the central nervous system (CNS) achieved with IV BCV in animals could support the study of IV BCV in viral CNS infections such as herpes encephalitis and JC virus infection.
+In addition, the higher drug concentrations in the central nervous system (CNS) achieved with IV BCV in animal studies could support the study of IV BCV in viral CNS infections such as herpes encephalitis and JC virus infection.